doyleyoung/bionic/docs/index.md

 ## Features

-- SCSS Style Isolation: Pages and components have their own scss file for quick and easy styling.
+- SCSS Style Isolation: Pages and components have their own SCSS file for quick and easy styling.
-- Hot Rebuild: Automatically rebuild modified source or scss code (hot reloading not available, yet).
+- Hot Rebuild: Automatically rebuild modified source or SCSS code (hot reloading not available, yet).
 - Component Generation: Quickly generate Blazor pages, components, and services.
 - Modular Platform Architecture: Project deployment platforms are provided through plugins and isolated within each project.
 - Blast Scripting: Execute a group of commands under a single target name.